 - Lunging.
 This includes chasing, attacking tires, barking, and whining with no physical contact.

 - Biting.
-If your dog bites you or another person on any part of the body other than the mouth, this is abnormal.
+If your dog bites hard on you or another person on any part of the body, this is abnormal.
 However, if your puppy plays rough and licks or nips at people’s hands while playing, it’s normal for them to occasionally bite in order to get their attention and play more aggressively with them afterward.

 - Growling or snapping at you or another person in an aggressive manner—even if they don’t break skin!
 If a dog growls or snaps at you when he doesn’t have a reason to do so (like when you’re petting him), take it as a warning sign that he may become aggressive down the road if left untreated—and please seek professional help right away!